mirrexagon/lua-irc-engine/README.md

 `irc.set_sender` returns `true` on success.

-If you try to set a sender for a command when one is already set, `irc.send_sender` will additionally return a message saying this as its second return value.
+If you try to set a sender for a command when one is already set, `irc.send_sender` will return false and an error message.

+You can unset handlers with `irc:unset_handler(command)`.

 Handler functions